dallinca/Hotwired-004-SiteAPI/README.md

 1. Mongodb server setup
 Default db address is "mongodb://localhost:27017/hw".
 Note this can be updated as necessary in the file "config/config.js" in the "database" property.

+2. (Optional) Acquire gmail api account.
+Initialization can be completed without this, but account management relying on email will not function.

 ## Setup

 1. Run Commands:
 npm install
 cp config/config_EXAMPLE.js config/config.js
 cp config/configIpPort_EXAMPLE.js config/configIpPort.js

-2. Edit File config/config.js
+2. Edit File "config/config.js"
   - "secret" should be updated to an safe kept value (used for JWT encryption)
   - "email" object values should be updated to valid gmail api values (used to enable emails for account management features)
   - "init.rootaccount" should be set to the desired root account information to initialize.
 Changing the password after initialization is recommended for security.